 As a Laboratory School, Jackman ICS has a threefold mandate: exemplary education for the 200 children who attend the school, teacher education, and research.
 As such, Jackman ICS provides an environment that fosters research and professional inquiry and is involved in initiating and disseminating new ideas related to improving education.
 The school makes a significant contribution to the education, applied psychology and human development work within our university and in the wider educational community in Canada and internationally.

-With this focus in mind, research projects approved by the Jackman ICS Child Research Committee to be carried out in the lab school are ones that address issues pertaining to education of your children (ages 3-12) and their development as it pertains to educational settings.
-The unique nature of the laboratory school tends to be a significant factor for researchers when choosing the laboratory school as a potential setting for their research.
+Research projects approved by the Jackman ICS Child Research Committee to be carried out in the lab school are ones that address issues pertaining to education of your children (ages 3-12) and their development as it pertains to educational settings.